Back to blog

 Do not assign every issue to QA or frontend by default.
 QA can reproduce, validate, and automate what is appropriate, but product and design own many of the decisions that make a flow understandable.
 Backend teams may own error messages, validation timing, account recovery, document generation, and API responses that affect accessible states.

 When a defect affects a reusable pattern, fix the shared pattern first.
 One design-system focus bug can create hundreds of page-level failures.
 A shared form component with proper labels, descriptions, required-state semantics, error announcement, and keyboard behavior is a better investment than patching each form separately.
-If the accessibility backlog exposes broader frontend debt, compare it with a legacy application modernization roadmap instead of hiding platform work inside isolated tickets.
+If the accessibility backlog exposes broader frontend debt, compare it with a legacy application modernization roadmap and NextPage's legacy web app UI modernization services instead of hiding platform work inside isolated tickets.

 5. Combine Automated, Manual, And Assistive-Technology Testing